Mawexo06/vfx_sheet/README.md

 # On-Set VFX Sheet

 This project is a Flutter Web progressive web app (PWA) for logging VFX data on set.
-It is designed to work offline-first, provide quick entry for common VFX checklists, and export your metadata as PDF, CSV or JSON..
+It is designed to work offline-first, provide quick entry for common VFX checklists, and export your metadata as PDF, CSV or JSON...

 ## Live Demo